Email this recipe to a friend Email To A Friend

 The refrigerator light goes on...

-I love using Meyer lemons for this dish.
-They're sweeter than regular lemons and the zest is sweeter as well.
-Either way, this recipe is a great fall meal: warm and satisfying but still light.
+Using Meyer lemons will make this dish even more special.
+They are slightly sweeter than regular lemons and the zest is as well.
+Either way this recipe is a great Spring meal - satisfying but still light.

 Seared Salmon with Lemon Basil Risotto